mkdocstrings/griffe/docs/extensions/official/inherited-docstrings.md

 ---

-This extension, when enabled, iterates on the declared members of all classes found within a package, and if they don't have a docstring, but have a parent member with a docstring, sets their docstring to this parent docstring.
+This extension, when enabled, iterates over the declared members of all classes found within a package, and if they don't have a docstring, but do have a parent member with a docstring, sets their docstring to that parent's docstring.

 ```python
 class Base: